SplitWit/splitwit-wordpress-plugin/readme.txt

 3) After signing up, you can create a new SplitWit project for your website.

-4) Find that project's ID code, and copy/paste it into this plugin's setting page.
+4) Find that project's ID code, and copy/paste it into this plugin's settings page.

 That's it - you're ready to start experimenting and improving your website.